Le Tour de France

 Henri Desgrange, a French cyclist and journalist, started the Tour de France in 1903.
 His newspaper, L'Auto (now L'Equipe), sponsored the race for advertising purposes.
 The paper's competitor, Le Vélo, at that time was the only paper reporting on cycle racing.

-The first winner was 32 year old Frenchman Maurice Garin who completed the course at a average speed of 25.7 km per hour (see more about the 1903 event)
+The first winner was 32 year old Frenchman Maurice Garin who completed the course at an average speed of 25.7 km per hour (see more about the 1903 event).

-Since its inception, the Tour de France has taken place every year, interrupted only by World War I and World War II.
+Since its inception, the Tour de France has taken place every year, interrupted only by the world wars.
+There were no events from 1915 to 1918 because of World War I and non events held between 1940 to 1946 because of World War II.

 Related Pages